Sourcing can become every recruiter’s nightmare within a split second.

 Attending and hosting events can be an excellent method of actively sourcing fresh talent.
 At these events, you’ll often meet great candidates though you may not have a position open for them yet.

 In these cases, talent networks can be a helpful way of keeping in touch.
-If you attend a reoccurring industry meet-up, create a talent pool of the candidates you’ve met there.

 Keeping these candidates in their pool will help you create targeted outreach when you have suitable vacancies.